smurfy/fahrplan/compile.md

 Install the [Sailfish OS SDK][5] to compile with the shipped QT Creator.

+You need to get QtPositioning manually installed in your emulator.

+* Set a password in emulator
+* Connect over ssh (127.0.0.1:2223)
+* Install qt5-qtdeclarative-import-positioning (pkcon install)
+* Install qt5-qtpositioning (pkcon install)

 Known Issue: The executeable is named after the .pro file, in the our case fahrplan2.
 Because of Sailfish Harbour guidelines, the executable needs to be called harbour-fahrplan2.
 The deploy script already